Komalrawat31/enrichminion_qa_assignment/README.md

   - Severity and priority

 ### **4. Automation (Optional)**
-- Contains Api script for postman and run that script on that.
+- Contains Api script for postman and run  script there.